STA198F2021/website/content/home/syllabus.md

 By enrolling in this course, you have agreed to abide by and uphold the provisions of the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) as well as the policies specific to this course.
 Cheating or plagiarism on assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate this Standard, and will not be tolerated; any violations will automatically result in a grade of 0 on the assignment, be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action, and potentially a failing (F) course grade depending on the magnitude of the offense.

 Occasionally, data sets we are privileged to use in class may be confidential and cannot be distributed more broadly or without express permission from the data-granting sponsor.
-Any unauthorized dissemination *or further use* of these data sets beyond this class is a violation of the Duke Community Standard.
+If so, we will let you know; any unauthorized dissemination *or further use* of such data sets beyond this class is a violation of the Duke Community Standard.

 **Reusing code**: You are welcome to use online resources (e.g. StackOverflow).
 If you use code from an outside source, either directly or as inspiration, you *must explicitly cite* where you obtained the code.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism and a violation of the Duke Community Standard.